10.2 Determining Whether an Entity Is Acting as a Principal

 606-10-55-39 to the contrary.

-The definition of control also includes the ability to “obtain substantially all
+The definition of control also includes the ability to “obtain

-PCAOB Developments, Jillian Pearce, then professional accounting fellow in the
+Current SEC and PCAOB Developments, Jillian Pearce, then a professional

-OCA, discussed a fact pattern in which a commodity reseller was a principal in
+accounting fellow in the OCA, discussed a fact pattern in which a commodity

-its arrangements to sell commodity produced by a related party.
-In her speech,
+reseller was a principal in its arrangements to sell commodity produced by a

-Ms. Pearce commented as follows on the determination of whether an entity is a
+related party.
+In her speech, Ms. Pearce commented as follows on the

-principal or an agent when the entity earns a fixed percentage
+earns a fixed percentage commission:

-customers.
-In this fact pattern, the registrant had the contractual
+fact pattern, the registrant had the contractual right to market and

-right to market and sell 100 percent of the commodity produced by a
+sell 100 percent of the commodity produced by a related party.

-The registrant determined how to source the
+The registrant determined how to source the commodity

-commodity to fulfill its contracts with customers — either from its own
+to fulfill its contracts with customers — either from its own

 production, from production from the related party facility, or from a